 Get value for your money

-deal.
-By shopping around for credit before you go shopping for
+the best credit deal.
+By shopping around for credit before you go

 Many credit providers will give you 'in principle approval' for

 a loan, so you know exactly how much you can borrow and won't be

 If you buy from a car yard, the dealer might offer to arrange